 Explore Ban Thaheua with Kayaking & CyclingDay 5

 Optional: Wake up early today, you never want to miss the serene sunrise over the peaceful lake.
 Our guide will escort you to the nearby area to watch the local villagers preparing for their busy day.

-After breakfast, we will have a 2-hour kayaking around the Nam Ngum lake to explore some islets and local fishing villages.
+After breakfast, we will have 2-hour kayaking around the Nam Ngum lake to explore some islets and local fishing villages.
 The kayaking is easy and fun, requiring no special skills.
 We will stop at Huay Samom village, chatting with the host family, and learning about the weaving techniques.
 Return to the resort before noon.

-In the afternoon, our guide will escort you to the nearby village, passing through the local primary school, which is livelier during the school time.
+In the afternoon, our guide will escort you to the nearby village, passing through the local primary school, which is livelier during school time.
 We will also visit the local market with plenty of fish stall displays.

 Relax by the pool and admire the sun setting behind the mountains.

 Ban Thaheua – VientianeDay 6

 Early morning, we’ll drive to the capital, Vientiane.
 Vientiane is the charming and fascinating capital of Laos.
 This city conjures up exotic images, with the curious mix of Lao, Thai, Chinese, Vietnamese, French influences.
 En route, we will make a short stop at the H’Mong market at Km52.